In-Calf Female Sale

 At Meadowslea all yearling heifers are mated.
 The decision around which to sell and keep was made in February with relatively limited information on the young female cattle, since we did not yet know how they will perform in the herd.
 No doubt many of the young females we are offering will turn out to perform as well as or better than some we are keeping ourselves!

 As you read this catalogue it will become clear that the animals that perform the best in our environment are of a similar type – strong rib fat levels drive our programme forward for two reasons.
 It is strongly linked to fertility, early puberty and the ability to calve early and re-breed early over a lifetime.
 Secondly, it is the energy store the females use to get through the feed shortages and extended stress periods all too common in this harsh environment.
-It is significant that the average rib fat EBV of the animals on offer is +1.55, putting them well within the top 10% for the breed in Australasia.
+Rib fat is an all important marker for "doability" and fertility in hill country and the strong values here are a well-known Meadowslea trait.
 The other important maternal traits of calving ease, days to calving, scrotal, and milk are generally all at very high levels throughout the catalogue.

 High-growth females do not work well in our hill-country environment and you will see few in the catalogue, as over time they have failed to perform and so have dropped out of the herd.